your123 - stock.adobe.com

 1. Download and install Wireshark

-- Download precompiled versions of Wireshark available for Windows or Mac.
+- Download installation packages for Windows or Mac.

-- Build your own Wireshark executable from source for other OSes.
+- Build your own Wireshark executable from source.

 - Add a portable copy of Wireshark on a USB drive to your incident response toolkit.